KL-Yang/mbl-linux-4.0/README.md

 and rootfs use debootstrap):

 https://drive.google.com/open?id=1pJNQd6xacCGBOfPgc9ye-SehU7ekgmfU

 MD5sum: 630420a54724a0b30bb566b4b24755fb

-# If you want debootstrap a clean Debian by yourself
+# If you want debootstrap a clean Debian

 Be careful to check this bug report: https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=927255

-#Installation notes
+# Installation notes

 The package must be unpaced to the first partition (sda1, and ext2 format) of MBL, and is tested on the single drive nas.
 Find the DHCP after boot, then ssh login as root and password is password.